6.7 Cummins Intake Horn Upgrades

 Buy Here: Banks 6.7 Cummins Monster Intake System

-Glacier Diesel Power (GDP) is another awesome company in the 6.7 Cummins aftermarket mods space.
-Here we’re talking about their Mega-Flo S-3 Intake Manifold.
+GDP offers the Mega-Flo S-3 Intake Manifold.
 It’s a clean looking product as pictured at the beginning of the article.
 There’s some great designs to help maximize flow with the 5 bolt mounting instead of 6 bolts.

 Price: $329